 The Academic Calendar for UNT Dallas is subject to change.
-The most current calandars may be found at untdallas.edu/registrar.
+The most current calendars may be found at registrar.untdallas.edu.

-Fall 2018
+Fall 2019

 Note: All offices are closed on Saturdays & Sundays.

 All transactions should occur online and all correspondence will be sent to your official UNT Dallas email address.